dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 that store the initial values in "intkey state" (the namespace used by the IntegerKey transaction family).

-1. Open a new terminal window and connect to the ``sabre-shell`` Docker container.
+1. Open a new terminal window and connect to the ``smart-shell`` Docker container.

    .. code-block:: console

-     $ docker exec -it sabre-shell bash
+     $ docker exec -it smart-shell bash

 #.
 Submit an intkey transaction to set B to 10.